offbynull/learn/Math/input/input.md

 To round a decimal number, ...

 1. choose a position to round at.
-2. increment at that position if the digit at the following position is greater than_REL or equal to 5.
+2. increment at that position if the digit at the following position is greater than or equal to 5.
 3. set all digits following that position to zero.

 For example, to round 123.456 at the tenths position...